Bespoke conservatory by Room Outside featuring large windows, a glass roof, and a cozy seating area, surrounded by greenery.

 Introduction

-When planning a home extension, one of the biggest decisions you’ll face is whether to choose a glass extension or a brick extension.
+When planning a home extension, one of the biggest decisions you’ll face is whether to choose a glass box extension or a brick extension.
 Both options can add valuable space and transform the way you live in your home, but they deliver very different results.
 At Room Outside®, we’ve been designing and building luxury glass structures for over 50 years, and we’ve seen first-hand how the choice between glass and brick can shape not just a property, but a lifestyle.

 In this article, we’ll guide you through the benefits, challenges, and key differences between glass and brick extensions, so you can make an informed decision.
 And we’ll also introduce our modular glass extensions — a modern alternative that blends the best of both worlds.